-However, the CCPA (with its last-minute amendments in October 2019) does allow businesses to offer financial incentives for goods and services if the differences are reasonably related to the value provided to the business by the consumer’s data.
+However, the CCPA does allow businesses to offer financial incentives for goods and services if the differences are reasonably related to the value provided to the business by the consumer’s data.

 Cookiebot enables CCPA compliance for businesses all over the world.